data-mechanics/course-2016-fal-proj/ktan_ngurung_yazhang_emilyh23/README.md

 **Statistical Analysis**

-In our implementation of algorithms, we performed statistical analysis on potential trends that may exist in the correlation between any two landmark ratings.
-By interpreting the similarities, if a majority of the comparisons yield a direct/positive correlation, we may choose to either combine the similar datasets or potentially choose one over the other.
-If such correlations exist, we can analyze whether combining or eliminating landmarks to query would benefit or be detrimental to designing our optimization tool.
+We performed statistical analysis on potential trends that may exist in the correlation between any two landmark ratings.
+If any strong correlations exist, we can analyze whether combining or eliminating landmarks to query would benefit or be detrimental to designing our optimization tool.

 To run and generate the plots: